 With steep, densely vegetated volcanic terrain and high rainfall, Hawaiʻi is primed for landslides.
 Working with the state Department of Transportation, Iwamoto collects GPS, geotechnical and hydrological data on slopes along Oʻahu’s Pali and Likelike Highways to develop a physically based early warning system that would allow officials to predict when rainfall could create a risk of landslides and warn the public or close the roads.

 - Robert Nakata, Department of Electrical Engineering, Bretzlaff Foundation Award in Engineering

-Unmanned Aerial Vehicles (UAVs) are an ideal platform for rapidly deployed remote sensing for security and post-disaster recovery operations.
+Unmanned Aerial Vehicles (UAV) are an ideal platform for rapidly deployed remote sensing for security and post-disaster recovery operations.
 Nakata investigates sensors and feedback stabilization techniques to make signals more reliable.
 He recently received a patent for a motion capture virtual reality system that he likens to a “GPS of the body,” which he built with an off-the-shelf processor and custom antenna.

 John A. Burns School of Medicine

 - Glen Chew, Department of Tropical Medicine, Medical Microbiology and Pharmacology, Ellen M. Koenig Foundation Award in Medicine

 Chew investigates receptors on the surface of certain lymphocytes that keep them from eliminating infections and cancers, including HIV-infected cells.
 He wants to block the inhibitory receptors, essentially keeping lymphocytes “switched on” to better control HIV infection.
 The work was published in PLOS Pathogens in January.

 - Amanda Lee, Department of Cell and Molecular Biology, Starbuck ARCS Award in Medicine